 The marketer can appeal to all of these biases and more, the question is which is the most effective.
 The answer can only come from extensive testing.
 Online retailers have a real advantage here in their control of the frame, specifically their ability to vary the information displayed to individual customers and to track their decisions.
 With the information won from this testing, the match of customer to marketing material can be optimised to ensure the success of future campaigns.

-Dieser Blogbeitrag stammt von Dr. Nathan Caroll.
+Dieser Blogbeitrag stammt von Dr. Nathan Carroll.
 Er beschäftigt sich seit über 10 Jahren mit Daten und ist Experte in der Analyse, Aufbereitung und Interpretation.
 An verschiedenen Universitäten und Hochschulen forschte er mehrere Jahre u. a. in den Bereichen Behavioural Economics und Labour Economics.
-Anschließend wechselte er auf Unternehmensseite und beriet namhafte Kunden in den Bereichen Data Science, Analytics und Deep Learning.
+Anschließend wechselte er auf Unternehmensseite und beriet namhafte DYMATRIX Kunden in den Bereichen Data Science, Analytics und Deep Learning.